 Leverage Your Supply Base

-When you measure supplier performance, you can create a threshold for suppliers that leads to improvements.
-You can also better plan for new services and products when you understand the capabilities and performance levels of suppliers.
-Also, understanding local suppliers helps determine if they can reduce total costs in a way that ensures they outperform the offshore suppliers being used.
+When you measure supplier performance, you can create a supplier threshold that leads to improvements.
+You can also better plan for new services and products when you understand suppliers’ capabilities and performance levels.
+Also, local understanding suppliers helps determine if they can reduce total costs to ensure they outperform the offshore suppliers being used.
 Suppliers can also offer technologies to customers to help with the development of new services and products.
 This adds revenue to their customer’s bottom line while enhancing their competitive position.
-This all helps customers add more value to the top line while removing costs from the bottom line.
+This allows customers to add more value to the top line while removing costs from the bottom line.

 Align Supplier and Customer Business Practices

 In a perfect world, suppliers would operate their businesses to align with customer needs.
-This includes sharing the same business ethics, having a commitment to improvement, similar standards of excellence, and more.
+This includes sharing the same business ethics, commitment to improvement, similar standards of excellence, and more.
 Consider any high-performance system or the lean enterprise.
 The goal is to drive higher quality, lower prices, and shorter delivery times.
-A supplier doing this is going to have an adverse impact on those who aren’t.
-If a supplier isn’t accustomed to ensuring continuous improvement, they may not be able to keep up with the customer’s growing requirements for faster, cheaper, and better services or goods.
+A supplier doing this is going to harm those who aren’t.
+If a supplier isn’t accustomed to ensuring continuous improvement, they may not keep up with the customer’s growing requirements for faster, cheaper, and better services or goods.

-Insight into the supplier’s performance and their business practices work to reduce business risk.
-This is especially true as more companies are growing even more dependent on key suppliers.
-Risks could be operational and financial, and they may increase as the geographic distance grows.
-A risk area of growing concern is the performance of the sub-tier suppliers that the prime supplier doesn’t have any knowledge of or contact with.
+Insight into the supplier’s performance and business practices reduce business risk.
+This is especially true as more companies grow more dependent on critical suppliers.
+Risks could be operational and financial, increasing as the geographic distance grows.
+A risk area of increasing concern is the performance of the sub-tier suppliers that the prime supplier doesn’t have any knowledge of or contact with.

 Increase Efficiency with Supplier Management

-When it comes to a business’s suppliers, there’s no room for second-best.
-Issues related to the supplier will eventually cost the business, which is why using a performance rating for each supplier is such a smart move.
-Evaluating the performance of each supplier not only helps you see which ones are ideal for your business but also gives you the opportunity to weed out those resulting in excess waste or costs.
+There’s no room for second-best when it comes to a business’s suppliers.
+Issues related to the supplier will eventually cost the company, so using a performance rating for each supplier is such a smart move.
+Evaluating the performance of each supplier not only helps you see which ones are ideal for your business but also allows you to weed out those resulting in excess waste or costs.
+We offer the tools and technology to help you with this process.
 Additional information about rating the performance of suppliers can be found by contacting us.
-We offer the tools and technology to help you with this process.